toggenation/gmail-email-send/README.md

 # GmailEmailSend plugin for CakePHP

 This is an alpha repo.
-It is not ready for use

 ## Installation